devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-1/step2.md

 <b> curl 172.0.0.1:80 </b>

 If you see the nginx welcome page it means the container has successfully started up and is running.
-But how do we access this in a browser?
+But how do we access this in a proper browser?
 Continue to find out.